Zayuki/Rolling_Correlation_Analysis_of_Stock_Market_Indices/README.md

-# Rolling Correlation Analysis of Stock Market Indices
+# Rolling Correlation Analysis of Stock Market Indices Using Apache Hive and Apache PySpark

 ## Introduction